 After completion of the induction therapy, patients who are the good candidate for stem cell transplant may undergo the procedure if there is an indication.

-Maintenance treatment is continued after induction in most patients.
+Maintenance treatment may be required after induction in some patients.

 Bisphosphonates decrease the activity of osteoclasts by inducing apoptosis (natural cell death) in them, and thus, help in maintaining bone density and to relieve symptoms of bone metastasis.